19TH INTERNATIONAL CONFERENCE ON NATIVE AND NON-NATIVE ACCENTS OF ENGLISH

 pronunciation teacher training

-Deadline for abstract submissions is August 15th, 2025.
-Please send an abstract of up to 400 words in word document NOT pdf (excluding references) to accents@uni.lodz.pl with the intended format, Author name(s) and affiliation written under the title.The proposals will go through the process of peer review, after which notifications of acceptance will be sent out by September 20th, 2025.
+Deadline for abstract submissions is August 15th, 2026.
+Please send an abstract of up to 400 words in word document, NOT pdf, (the word limit does not include references) to accents@uni.lodz.pl with the intended format (paper, workshop or poster), Author name(s) and affiliation written under the title.
+The proposals will go through the process of anonymous peer review, after which notifications of acceptance will be sent out by September 20th, 2026.

 All information regarding the registration fee, conference venue and recommended conference hotel will be available in early autumn.